Selim I: Capture of Cairo (1517)

+Tumanbay escaped from Cairo and tried to organize a new army composed of Egyptians together with what was left out of the Mamluk army.
+His army was smaller in size and capacity compared to the Ottoman army.
+But he was planning to raid Selim's camp on Vustatiye island.
+However, Selim heard about his plan and sent a force on Tumanbay to forestall his plans.
+After some small-scale clashes, Tumanbay was arrested on 26 March 1517.
+Selim's initial decision was to send Mamluk notables to İstanbul.
+But after a while, he changed his decision.
+Tumanbay and the other notable Mamluks were executed on 13 April 1517 at the Bab Zuweila by a former Mamluk commander who had switched sides.

-Syria, Palestine, Egypt and the Arabian Peninsula
+Syria, Palestine, Egypt, and the Arabian Peninsula

-Selim then conquered the Mamluk Sultanate of Egypt, defeating the Mamluk Egyptians first at the Battle of Marj Dabiq (24 August 1516), and then at the Battle of Ridanieh (22 January 1517).
+Sultan Selim then conquered the Mamluk Sultanate of Egypt, defeating the Mamluk Egyptians first at the Battle of Marj Dabiq (24 August 1516), and then at the Battle of Ridanieh (22 January 1517).
 This led to the Ottoman annexation of the entire sultanate, from Syria and Palestine in Sham, to Hejaz and Tihamah in the Arabian Peninsula, and ultimately Egypt itself.
 This permitted Selim to extend Ottoman power to the Muslim holy cities of Mecca and Medina, hitherto under Egyptian rule.
 Rather than style himself the Ḥākimü'l-Ḥaremeyn, or The Ruler of The Two Holy Cities, he accepted the more pious title Ḫādimü'l-Ḥaremeyn, or The Servant of The Two Holy Cities.

 The last Abbasid caliph, al-Mutawakkil III, was residing in Cairo as a Mamluk puppet at the time of the Ottoman conquest.
 He was subsequently sent into exile in Istanbul.
 In the eighteenth century, a story emerged claiming that he had officially transferred his title to the Caliphate to Selim at the time of the conquest.
 In fact, Selim did not make any claim to exercise the sacred authority of the office of caliph, and the notion of an official transfer was a later invention.

 After conquering Damascus in 1516, Selim ordered the restoration of the tomb of Ibn Arabi (d.
 1240), a famous Sufi master who was highly revered among Ottoman Sufis.

+Mamluk culture and social organization persisted at a regional level, and the hiring and education of Mamluk "slave" soldiers continued, but the ruler of Egypt was an Ottoman governor protected by an Ottoman militia.
+The fall of the Mamluk Sultanate effectively put an end to the Portuguese–Mamluk naval war, but the Ottomans then took over the attempts to stop Portuguese expansion in the Indian Ocean.